sujalmandal/sujalmandal/README.md

 - 👋 Hi, I’m @sujalmandal
+-  love rpgs/jrpgs, want to make one.
-- 👀 I’m interested in distributed systems.
+- 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning redux-react, solace message broker.
-- 💞️ I’m looking to collaborate on anything interesting.
-- 📫 mail me at ss6sujal@gmail.com if you wanna chat about something :)